Hiva Oa: Climate

 Temperatures in the Marquesas are stable year round, but precipitation is highly variable.
 Precipitation is much greater on the north and east (windward) parts of the islands and much less on the western (leeward) parts.
 Droughts, sometimes lasting several years, are frequent and seem to be associated with the El Niño phenomena.
 The highest annual rainfall recorded in Atuona is 148.2 in; the lowest is 22 in.

 Geology

 The island is of volcanic origin.
 Geologically, Hiva Oa belongs to the Marquesas Linear Volcanic Chain, which formed from a hot spot on the Pacific Plate and is moving west-northwest at a rate of 103 to 118 mm. per year.
 The magmatic rocks on the island are between 1.63 and 4.26 million years old, but volcanic activity has not yet been completely extinguished.
-Not far from the road from Atuona to Taaoa, further west, some mud pots and small solfataras can be seen.
+Not far from the road from Atuona to Ta'aoa, further west, some mud pots and small solfataras can be seen.